 4. Talking of sequel weddings…

 Sequel weddings are usually a two part wedding with multiple ceremonies.
-With more and more weddings being postponed in 2020, we’re noticing lots of our couples choosing an elopement as we’ve mentioned already on their original wedding date, followed by a bigger sequel wedding in 2021.
+With more and more weddings being postponed, we’re noticing lots of our couples choosing an intimate wedding as we’ve mentioned already on their original wedding date, followed by a bigger sequel wedding in 2022.

 This ensures that the gorgeous multi tier handmade wedding cake you thought might be forever on hold is back!

-5. Make sure you love your cake designer’s style
+5. Make sure you love your wedding cake designer’s style

 Your wedding cake should taste amazing and look phenomenal.
 Above all it is completely bespoke and created just for you.
 However, like everything else every cake designer has their own style.